MicrosoftDocs/WSL/WSL/troubleshooting.md

 A 9p protocol file server provides the service on the Linux side to allow Windows to access the Linux file system.
 If you cannot access WSL using `\\wsl$` on Windows, it could be because 9P did not start correctly.

 To check this, you can check the start up logs using: `dmesg |grep 9p`, and this will show you any errors.
-A successfull output looks like the following:
+A successful output looks like the following:

 ```bash
 [    0.363323] 9p: Installing v9fs 9p2000 file system support